Stormwrecker/pygame-sphere-object/README.md

 everything gets drawn on.
 Then the display is scaled to fit the window, perfect for pixel artists.

 Using Pygame (not -CE) will result in your sphere object having a red background as I set color-key to red for the image.

-Have fun experimenting with this technique, but please give credit if used!

-Simply use this line in your docs: `Sphere Code by Stormwrecker`